-California landlord-tenant law grants landlords the right to ask tenants for a security deposit before moving in.
-By doing so, you can shield yourself against possible financial losses arising from renting out the unit to negligent tenants.
+California landlord-tenant law grants landlords the right to ask the tenant for a security deposit before moving in.
+By doing so, the landlord can shield themselves against possible financial losses arising from renting out the unit to negligent tenant.

 However, California law obligates landlords who ask for security deposits to follow certain rules.
-Among other things, you must charge the right amount and return it within the required timeframe.
+Among other things, the landlord must charge the right amount and return it within the required timeframe.
 The following is a basic overview of California security deposit laws:

 Security Deposit Limit

 California state law requires landlords not to exceed a certain limit when collecting a security deposit.
 That limit is dependent upon whether the unit is furnished or not.
-You can only ask for a maximum security deposit limit of 3X the monthly rent for furnished rentals.
-For unfurnished units, the amount is capped at 2X the monthly rent.
+The landlord can only ask for a maximum security deposit limit of 3X the month's rentfor furnished rentals.
+For unfurnished units, the amount is capped at 2X of one month's rent.

 Storage Rules